- November 8, 2018

 This is a big part of how our clients leverage the value in our market coverage and the purchase intent data that is derived from it.

-So if your content engine is focused mostly on getting people into the top of the funnel, you might need to spend more time in 2019 working on helping sales succeed more at moving people through the pipeline.
+So if your content engine is focused mostly on getting people into the top of the funnel, you might need to spend more time in the next year working on helping sales succeed more at moving people through the pipeline.
 That is content-enabled selling.